 3. Structure of 100G AOC active optical cable

 Simply put, the active optical cable is composed of two optical transceivers and an optical cable jumper.
 The optical fiber transceiver at both ends consists of OM3 or OM4 multimode fibers of different lengths.

 Direct attach cable is abbreviated as DAC.
 Its both ends are connected to switches or servers to realize short-distance transmission.
 High-speed cables can be divided into passive direct attach cables and active direct attach cables.
 Active direct attach cables has only one more driving chip than passive high speed cables.
 The "optical transceivers" on direct attach cables are not optical transceivers in the true sense.
 They have no components and can only transmit electrical signals.
 Therefore, direct attach cables are cheaper than other ordinary optical devices.
 Even if the same port is used as interfaces of optical transceivers, direct attach cables can also effectively save costs and reduce power consumption in short-distance applications.
 This is the reason why people choose direct attach cables.

 5. Classification of 100G AOC active optic cable

-100G AOC active optical cable has two types: 100G QSFP28 active optic cable and 100G QSFP28 to 4X 25G SFP28 active optic cable.
+100G AOC active optical cable has two types: 100G QSFP28 active optical cable and 100G QSFP28 to 4X 25G SFP28 active optical cable.
 The former has an optical transceiver receiver at both ends to realize one-to-one transmission, and the latter has a 100G QSFP28 interface at one end, and four 25GSFP28 ports at the other end, which can provide customers with 100G data transmission.

 6. Classification of 100G direct attach cables